Course Definitions and Format

 - 0-99 series courses - developmental; non-degree eligible

-- 100 series courses - open to freshmen1
+- 100 series courses - primarily for freshmen

 - 200 series courses - primarily for sophomores